taikedz-mt/babelfish/README.md

 * `/bbcodes`
 	* List the available language codes

+### Chat intercepts

+For global chat, players can simply use a language code preceded by a "%" symbol.
+For example

+	Hello everyone ! %fr

+The message will be sent in its original form, as well as in French.

+	Hello %fr everyone !

+that is, the token can be anywhere.

+The token is removed from both messsages.

 ## Requirements

 The server requires `lua-json` to be installed, as well as adding the mod to the trusted mods for security purposes.
 For example when adding both `babelfish` and `irc` as trusted mods:

 	secure.trusted_mods = irc,babelfish

+Otherwise, you may get errors like `httpapi not defined`

 On Ubuntu/Debian, Minetest does not pick up on packages in `/usr/local/lib` ; instead you need to install luarocks and then use that